Table of Contents

 Mar 30, 2022

 When you get a diagnosis of genital herpes, so many questions run through your head.
 What exactly is this infection?
-How will it affect me?
+How does herpes without symptoms affect me?
 How will I treat it?
 How will I tell the people in my life?

-Despite how common herpes is, the persistent stigma around this STI leaves many people in the dark about their condition.
+Despite how common herpes is, the persistent stigma and bias around around STI's leaves many people in the dark about their condition.
 So, when a diagnosis happens, you’re desperately searching for answers.

 We created this genital herpes FAQ to be a solid resource, not only for women with herpes, but for the greater community, too.
 The more people learn about genital herpes, the better.
 More information = less stigma.
 Less stigma = better health.
 Better health = better quality of life.

-Here are some of the most common questions people have about genital herpes.
+Here are some of the most common herpes FAQ's people have about genital herpes.

 How common is genital herpes?